votesUP Manual

 3. Participants and user roles

-4. Access for participants: token, email or impromptu?
+4. Accounts for participants: token, email or spontaneous (without registration)?

 5. Authentication: is it really you?